A mom who says she’s 265 pounds posted on Instagram a video of herself and her obese child hollering “Boooo!” at a diet

 This is not what body positivity should be about.

-Yes, there are diets that cannot be sustained or are unrealistic, but this particular influencer – who has 194K followers on Instagram – believes that ANY attempt to lose excess weight is toxic.
+Yes, there are diets that cannot be sustained or are unrealistic, but this particular influencer believes that ANY attempt to lose excess weight is toxic.

-I’m wondering how overweight her daughter would have to get before her mother realizes that excess body fat is unhealthy.
+I’m wondering how overweight her daughter would have to get before her mother realizes that excess body fat is unhealthy in children — that childhood obesity is nothing to kick under the rug.

 What this woman is essentially doing is booing the entire medical establishment.

 I’ve been following her – to get story ideas, not because I agree with her – and thus, I can definitely tell you that her message is that ANY attempt to lose weight, even if one is obese, is a bad thing.

-Even if the “diet” simply means cutting back on extra helpings of junk food, this individual wants her fans to know that this is a toxic way to live.
+Even if the “diet” simply means cutting back on extra helpings of junk food, this influencer wants her followers to know that this is a toxic way to live.

-I’ve seen videos of this body positive influencer doing simple exercises – and making them look difficult.
+I’ve seen videos of her doing simple exercises – and making them look difficult.

 Youth is a wonderful thing.
 It’s highly protective of morbid obesity’s negative effects.

 But before this mom of two realizes it, the obesity will catch up to her.

-Her daughter, age seven, seems to have gained more weight over time – out of proportion to her age and height.
+Her daughter, age seven at the time the video of the booing was posted, seems to have gained more weight over time – out of proportion to her age and height.

 The young girl may be on the way to weight problems in the future, especially since she’s being trained to believe that “going on a diet” is a terrible thing.

 Her mother has actually posted that no child should ever be put on a diet.

 Though many frustrated parents of overweight children go about the solution in a very destructive way, this doesn’t mean there don’t exist positive, encouraging and effective ways of helping an overweight child lose weight.

 Imagine the message she’s sending when she encourages this child to shout at top volume, “Booooo diet!” at the TV commercial, and to recite, “You don’t have to burn fat!”